The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Armistice Day has become Veterans’ Day.
 Armistice Day was sacred.
 Veterans’ Day is not.”

-So how does Armistice differ from Veterans Day or Remembrance Day?
+So why Armistice Day instead of Veterans Day or Remembrance Day?
 What difference could a name possibly make?

-Well, an armistice describes a truce that precedes a peace treaty—that actual holy moment, as Vonnegut wrote, when armies stop killing one another.
-The original intent of Armistice Day, then, was a celebration of peace, of the laying down of arms.
-The word comes from Latin, where arma means armament and –stitium means stoppage.
-In World War I, initially known as “the war to end all wars,” the hope of a global peace gave an important meaning to the word armistice.
+Well, an armistice describes a truce that precedes a peace treaty — that actual holy moment, as Vonnegut wrote, when armies lay down their arms and stop slaughtering one another.
+The original intent of Armistice Day, then, was a global celebration of peace, of disarmament.
+The word armistice comes from Latin, where arma means armament and –stitium means stoppage.
+In World War I, initially known as “the war to end all wars,” the hope of a lasting worldwide peace gave an important meaning to the word armistice.

-Sadly, Veterans Day and Remembrance Day have become almost the opposite kind of observances, when we fly the colors of our country, put little plastic flags on the graves of dead soldiers, and celebrate and venerate all military veterans as “heroes.”
-Veterans Day can now mean jingoistic displays of nationalism, military power, and wartime victory, complete with parades and marching bands, encouraging kids to aspire to that kind of heroism themselves—and become the next generation’s dead soldiers.
+Sadly, Veterans Day and Remembrance Day have now become almost the opposite kind of observances, when we fly the colors of our country, put little plastic flags on the graves of dead soldiers, and celebrate and venerate all military veterans as “heroes.”
+Veterans Day can now mean jingoistic displays of nationalism, military power, and wartime victory, complete with parades and marching bands, encouraging kids to aspire to that kind of militaristic heroism themselves — and become the next generation’s dead soldiers.

 Perversely, we’ve turned the day into a recruiting tool for further war instead of a celebration of peace.